Carbon Monoxide's Impact on Indoor Air Quality

 - SaferProducts.gov where you can report incidents involving carbon monoxide and/or consumer products to CPSC.

-About Carbon Monoxide Detectors
+About Carbon Monoxide Alarms

 - Centers for Disease Control and Prevention (CDC) "Carbon Monoxide (CO) Poisoning Prevention"